 5. Visitation at the Jail

-Wayne Brown Jail inmates are permitted one personal visit per visiting day, with a maximum of four people allowed per visit.
+Wayne Brown Jail inmates are permitted one personal 30 minute visit per week, with a maximum of two people allowed per visit.
 (At least one of these visitors must be an adult.)
 Note that these are not contact visits; you will speak to your friend or loved one through a video screen.
+Due to ongoing Covid-19 concerns, masks will be required.

 The following visitation rules are in effect at the Nevada County Detention Center: